-There is a great choice of mobile phone networks in the UK and these include Vodafone, O2, Everything Everywhere (the Orange and T-Mobile merger) and Three along with Mobile Virtual Network Operators (MVNO) such as TalkTalk, Tesco Mobile and Virgin, who use one of the main networks for their signal.
+There is a great choice of mobile phone networks in the UK: these include Vodafone, O2, EE (following the Orange and T-Mobile merger), and Three - along with Mobile Virtual Network Operators (MVNO) such as TalkTalk, Tesco Mobile and Virgin, who use one of the main networks for their signal.

 These networks have seen many changes as the technology advanced from its beginnings.
-The initial services were simply voice calls from a coverage area that began in just the main cities and later extended out with most networks today boasting a 99% coverage of the UK.
-Text messaging also know as the short message service (SMS) soon followed and whilst this was initially only compatible between mobile phones on the same network the service soon expanded to cross-network messaging and this is arguably one of the most popular technologies to ever be created for the mobile phone networks.
+The initial services were simply voice calls from a coverage area that began in just the main cities and later extended out, with most networks today boasting a 99% coverage of the UK.
+Text messaging, also know as the "short message service" or SMS, soon followed.
+Whilst this was initially only compatible between mobile phones on the same network, the service soon expanded to cross-network messaging and this is arguably one of the most popular technologies to ever be created for the mobile phone networks.

 The next advancement that the networks provided was a limited mobile phone internet service that was run on a technology called WAP, which was a similar type of technology to dial-up internet access in the home but with pages created just for mobile phones.
-GPRS followed and speeded up this slow service by splitting data into small packets to boost performance.
+GPRS followed and increased the speed of this slow service by splitting data into small packets to boost performance.

 The 3G-network service is still used today and provides access to internet, email, Facebook, Twitter, video calling and the option to download new apps to smartphones through Apple, Microsoft and Android’s market places.
-The next major technology release is the 4G-service that will promise download speeds on launch of up to 150Mbps and this will later be developed into speeds of up to 1Gbps.
-This service again will require new phones for the consumer whilst the networks will be challenged by rolling out another UK wide coverage plan.
+The next major technology release was the 4G-service that promised download speeds on launch of up to 150Mbps and has since been developed into speeds of up to 1Gbps.
+This service again required new phones for the consumer whilst the networks were challenged by rolling out another UK wide coverage plan.

-It is fair to say that each network has had its ups and downs, successes and firsts.
-Today you can buy most phones on any network of your choice with the networks also offering self-branded phones that have been tailored to their own unique selling points.
-Pay as you go phones offer a commitment free service whilst contract phones offer a reward of free minutes, texts and data usage each month in return for your commitment that may be 12, 18 or 24 months.
+It's fair to say that each network has had its ups and downs.
+Today, you can buy most phones on any network of your choice, with the networks also offering self-branded phones that have been tailored to their own unique selling points.
+Pay as you go phones offer a commitment free service whilst contract phones offer a reward of free minutes, texts and data usage each month in return for your commitment - which may be 12, 18 or 24 months.